spree/spree/guides/src/content/faq/index.md

 **Q: Heroku is not what I am looking for to deploy Spree to a VPS.
 Are there any alternatives?**

 A: Yes, take a look at [Capistrano](https://capistranorb.com/).

+**Q: How to optimize Active Storage?**

+A: See [this article](https://https://tech.kartenmacherei.de/scaling-activestorage-21e962f708d7).
+Also adding S3, cache store and lazy loading (out of the box in Spree 4.1) to your rails application greatly helps with serving images via Active Storage.

 ## Other